 Sclater has been awarded the prize for music composition from the Mississippi Institute of Arts and Letters on six different occasions and has won numerous other awards.
 He has previously served as a clarinetist in the Mississippi Symphony Orchestra, music librarian in the Austin Public Library, and has been a member of professional associations such as the International Clarinet Association, the Jackson Wind Symphony, and the Mississippi Music Teachers Association.
 Sclater won the 1974 Ostwald Award for his composition Visions.

-A native of Washington state, Robert Panerio Sr. (b.
-1929) is a retired professor of music from Central Washington University, where he received the Distinguished Professor Award for Creativity in 1982.
+A native of Washington state, Robert Panerio Sr. (1929-2019) was a professor of music from Central Washington University, where he received the Distinguished Professor Award for Creativity in 1982.
 Previously, Panerio was supervisor of instrumental music at Moses Lake, Washington, and Dean of Arts and Humanities at Big Bend College, where he worked until 1963.
 During his time at Central Washington University, Panerio was also a visiting professor at Eastern Oregon State College.

 Panerio received B.A. and M.A. degrees from Central Washington University and later pursued doctoral studies at the Eastman School of Music.
 For many years, Panerio was a professional trumpeter playing symphonic, show, and jazz music.